hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 It processes about 1350 tonnes of waste a day, over 80% of the city's waste.
 This results in hundreds of local jobs, cleaner air in the city and significantly less methane emissions from waste.
 The plant produces electricity to power 30% of the city's homes and bricks made from bottom ash.

+### How does incineration compare to other waste disposal methods?